Police Say Rope Found Tied To Tree In Fair Lawn Doesn't Appear Suspicious, Mayor Not Buying It

 "We have calls in with the utility companies and are awaiting responses," Metzler said.
 "This will be referred to our detective bureau either way."

-Resident Kelly McCloud of the borough's Warren Point area posted a photo of the rope on her property on Facebook, generating a social media buzz that continued growing deep into Sunday afternoon.
+Resident Kelli McCloud of the borough's Warren Point area posted a photo of the rope on her property on Facebook, generating a social media buzz that continued growing deep into Sunday afternoon.

 McCloud said her family reported the incident to police and then cut down the rope.